d3sformal/debug-infra-gentests/notes/000-TODOs.md

 # TOPIC: Testing / Isolation
 * isolation inspiration - to investigate? - (`clone`/`fork` used): [mem-isolate](https://github.com/brannondorsey/mem-isolate)
 * document architecture of testing, new hooklib, diagrams, ...
+* send termination signal to a fork that timed out

 # TOPIC: Papers